-A COVID-19 vaccination isn’t yet available, but when it is, businesses will be keen to know whether they can require employees to get immunized.
-Husch Blackwell’s Julianne Story and Sydney Buckley discuss complications that could arise with a vaccination mandate.
+Businesses are keen to know whether they can require employees to get vaccinated against COVID-19.
+Husch Blackwell’s Julianne Story and Sydney Buckley discuss complications that would arise with a vaccination mandate.

-With scientists worldwide racing to develop a COVID-19 vaccine, many employers are asking if they can require employees to be vaccinated.
+With health care providers worldwide racing to get COVID-19 vaccines into arms, many employers are asking if they can require employees to be vaccinated.
 As with everything COVID-19, there are many open questions, but here are some of the key considerations.

 Past (and Future) EEOC Guidance May Be Key